Skip to main content

 Make It a REAL ID

-Beginning May 7, 2025, the federal government will require you to show a REAL ID compliant driver's license or ID card in order to board a domestic flight.
+Effective May 7, 2025, the federal government requires you to show a REAL ID compliant driver's license or ID card in order to board a domestic flight.
 When you apply for your license, consider making it a REAL ID.

 The Application Process